FRC-1721/1721-RapidReact/docs/developing/developing.rst

 Autonomous will simulate code that would be run in Autonomous.
 Practice is a mostly useless mode that you need to have written code for, for testing use Teleoperated or :ref:`Robot Simulator`.
-Test tests the code, a better way to test is :ref:`Robot Simulator`.
+Test, tests the code a better way to test is :ref:`Robot Simulator`.

 You can enable the robot after a joystick is detected, make sure to plug one in, it has robot code, and has communications with the robot.